jtc1246/ChemPerturbDB/README.md

 ### Step 2: prepare the environment

-This website requires these R packages: Seurat, ggplot2, tidyverse, DESeq2, stringr, EnhancedVolcano, pheatmap, RColorBrewer, viridis, grid, ggplotify, ggpubr, patchwork, dplyr, ComplexHeatmap, clusterProfiler.
+This website requires these R packages: Seurat, ggplot2, tidyverse, DESeq2, stringr, EnhancedVolcano, pheatmap, RColorBrewer, viridis, grid, ggplotify, ggpubr, patchwork, dplyr, ComplexHeatmap, clusterProfiler, ggh4x.
 The installation of these R packages will not be described in this README.

 You can use the docker at [gitlab.com/jtc1246/bio-website](https://gitlab.com/jtc1246/bio-website).